-Moreover, no explicit priors were imposed to exclude parameter regions that may lead to early-time perturbation instabilities in interacting dark energy models.
-Instead, the full parameter space was explored in the likelihood analysis, allowing observational constraints to determine the viable regions of parameter space.
+Moreover, no additional hard priors were imposed to explicitly exclude regions of parameter space that may lead to early-time perturbation instabilities, which are known to arise in interacting dark sector models.
+Instead, the full parameter space allowed by the model was explored, with such regions naturally disfavoured by the datasets considered.

 The forecasts were performed using current cosmological datasets - CMB from Planck 2018 TTTEEE + low-$\ell$ + low-E + lensing \citep{Planck:2018lbu,Planck:2018vyg,Planck:2019nip}, BAO from DESI DR2 \citet{DESI:2025zgx} and SNIa from the Pantheon+ compilation \citep{Scolnic:2021amr} (henceforth referred to as CMB+BAO+SNIa or CBS) - in addition to mock datasets corresponding to SKA-mid and/or Euclid.
-All likelihood calculations were carried out within the {\tt MontePython} framework (as listed in Table \ref{tab:likes}) using a consistent set of priors (see Table \ref{tab:priors}).
+All likelihood calculations were carried out within the {\tt MontePython} framework (as listed in Table \ref{tab:likes}).
+Throughout the analysis, a consistent set of priors (listed in Table \ref{tab:priors}) was used across all datasets and forecast combinations.
 The resulting parameter constraints and their implications are presented in the following section.
 Posterior distributions and contour plots are generated using {\tt GetDist}\footnote{\url{https://github.com/cmbant/getdist}} \citep{Lewis:2019xzd}.